-The results of this treatment group are sorted by "response categories".
-Each category describes if and how the cancer responded to olaparib.
+The results of this treatment group are sorted by "response categories."
+Each category describes if and how the cancer responded to pertuzumab and trastuzumab.
 If the cancer's response changed over time, the results may have changed from one response category to another.

-The results below show the best response seen for all people that were evaluable in the study.
+The state of the s The results below show the best response seen for all people that were evaluable in the study.
 Response Category Definition Results Visual Progressive Disease The cancer did not stabilize or shrink.
-The cancer grew, spread, or got worse despite treatment with olaparib.
-20 out of 28 (71%) people had progressive disease.
+The cancer grew, spread, or got worse despite treatment with pertuzumab and trastuzumab.
+14 out of 28 (50%) people had progressive disease.
 Stable Disease The cancer did not shrink, but it did have a period of time (at least 8 weeks) when it did not grow.
-People continued receiving olaparib for as long as their cancer was stable.
-3 out of 28 (11%) people had stable disease for at least 16 weeks.
-Partial Response The cancer got smaller for a period of time while a person was on treatment.
-This means that the tumor responded to olaparib but didn't completely disappear.
-The cancer may have grown or progressed after the partial response.
-3 out of 28 (11%) people had partial response.
-Complete Response The cancer disappeared in response to treatment with olaparib.
+People continued receiving pertuzumab and trastuzumab for as long as their cancer was stable.
+7 out of 28 (25%) people had stable disease for at least 16 weeks.
+TTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTT Partial Response The cancer got smaller for a period of time while a person was on treatment.
+This means that the tumor responded to pertuzumab and trastuzumab but didn't completely disappear.
+The cancer may have grown or progressed after the Partial Response.
+7 out of 28 (25%) people had partial response.
+Complete Response The cancer disappeared in response to treatment with pertuzumab and trastuzumab.
 There were no signs of cancer in the person's body.
-Although there were no signs of cancer, the cancer may have returned after the complete response.
-2 out of 28 (7%) people had complete response.
+Although there were no signs of cancer, the cancer may have returned after the Complete Response.
+0 out of 28 (0%) people had complete response.